anh-nguyen-98/game/tutorials/Objects and Classes.md

 ```

 - Nearly all objects in JavaScript are prototype-based.
 They inherit properties and methods from `Object.prototype`.
 These properties may be overridden.

+## Naming conventions

+- Names are case-sensitive, lowercase and uppercase are different.
+- Start class names with a capital letter, use `PascalCase` for names.
+- Use descriptive names, explaining the functionality of the class.

 ## Standard methods